 The expansion does not add any new rules or increase playing time, but only provides more variability by increasing the available number of Encounters.
 This greatly reduces the risk of having to reshuffle encounter decks; a weakness in the base game occasionally encountered in four-player games.
-It is not yet playtested, but intended to be fully compatible with both the base game and the upcoming official expansion.
+It is playtested, and found to be balanced, clear and fully compatible with the base game.
+There is no reason that it should not work just as well in combination with the upcoming official expansion.

 Original content is made by me, Tor Gjerde (gjerde on BGG), in cooperation with Chris Sundli (Koyaro on BGG).
 Owners of the game are allowed to make their own copies of the cards free of charge.
 Please do not republish the content without explicit permission.